More delays for NASA's astronaut moonshots, with crew landing off until 2026

 CAPE CANAVERAL, Fla.
-(AP) — Astronauts will have to wait until next year before flying to the moon and another few years before landing on it, under the latest round of delays announced by NASA on Tuesday.
+(AP) — Astronauts will have to wait until next year before flying to the moon and at least two years before landing on it, under the latest round of delays announced by NASA on Tuesday.

-The space agency had planned to send four astronauts around the moon late this year, but pushed the flight to September 2025 because of safety and technical issues.
+The space agency had planned to send four astronauts around the moon late this year, but pushed the flight to September 2025.
 The first human moon landing in more than 50 years also got bumped, from 2025 to September 2026.
+NASA cited safety concerns with its own spacecraft, as well as development issues with the moonsuits and landers coming from private industry.

 “Safety is our top priority," said NASA Administrator Bill Nelson.
 The delays will “give Artemis teams more time to work through the challenges.”